Pasadena City College to UC Berkeley

 Frequently Asked Questions

-How competitive is it to transfer from Pasadena City College to UC Berkeley for Computer Science?
+What GPA do I need to transfer from Pasadena City College to UC Berkeley for Computer Science?

 Explore More